moooji/valido/README.md

 ## API
 ### all
 Will return true if all elements in the list validate to true.
+Can be combined with all predicates.

 ````
 is.all.number([007, 123]);